rackerlabs/support-how-to/content/how-to/office-365/set-up-your-microsoft-365-exchange-online-mailbox-in-outlook-for-windows/index.md

 #### Configure your Microsoft 365 Exchange Online mailbox within a new Outlook profile for the first time

-**Note:** If Outlook recognizes the mailbox associated with your licensed Office 365 user during initial setup, skip the following steps. use the following these steps:
+**Note:** If Outlook recognizes the mailbox associated with your licensed Office 365 user during initial setup, skip the following steps.

+Use the following steps to set up your Microsoft 365 Exchange Online mailbox in Outlook:

 1. Open the **Start** menu and then navigate to the **Control Panel**.